-Did you know that girls who use the Digital Cookie platform sell, on average, 1-2 boxes more per order than they do with in-person sales?
+Did you know that girls who use the Digital Cookie platform sell, on average, 3 boxes more per order than they do with in-person businesses?
 In fact, Girl Scouts who paired Digital Cookie with traditional sales on average sold 76% more cookies than girls who did not sell cookies online at all.
 Needless to say, Digital Cookie is the perfect tool to help your girls run their 21st century cookie business!

 Pin this post for later!